shaheryar-ahmed/Blog-Site/wp-content/plugins/elementor/readme.txt

 6. **Motion Effects** - Add entrance animations and transitions to any element in your website to captivate visitors.

 == Changelog ==

+= 3.21.5 - 2024-05-08 =

+* Tweak: Improved AI Image variations to use an updated and simplified model
+* Fix: Editor History actions are not working as expected when using keyboard shortcuts ([#27030](https://github.com/elementor/elementor/issues/27030), [#25861](https://github.com/elementor/elementor/issues/25861))

+= 3.21.4 - 2024-04-30 =

+* Fix: Improved code enforcement of post Preview mode ([#25860](https://github.com/elementor/elementor/issues/25622))
+* Fix: Accordion is not displayed as expected when using Safari browser in Accordion widget ([#25905](https://github.com/elementor/elementor/issues/25905), [#25789](https://github.com/elementor/elementor/issues/25789))

+= 3.21.3 - 2024-04-25 =

+* Fix: Error notices appear in the editor and front end when using Icon Box widget ([#25837](https://github.com/elementor/elementor/issues/25837))

 = 3.21.2 - 2024-04-24 =